ja-818/odin-recipes/README.md

 # odin-recipes
-This project is about learning how to use html
+This project is about learning how to use html by creating a page with recipes